1um0s/notes-2021/feb09/introduction-and-overview.md

         -   If 2 failures occur -\> Master instructs the next worker to skip the record.

-    -   Effect : Handles bugs in 3rd party libraries/ bad inputs.
+    -   Effect : Handles bugs in 3rd party libraries with bad inputs.

 # **Other Refinements (see paper)**